Cogmasters/concord/CODING_GUIDELINES.md

 # CODING GUIDELINES

-In order to keep the code concise and easy to comprehend, there are a few rules to follow.
+In order to keep the code concise and easy to comprehend there are a few rules to follow.
 (This is still a work in progress)

 ## Line Width